 We can help you to pursue patent protection in any country you need.
 To get overseas protection, ultimately a separate patent application is needed for each country.
 However certain international conventions exist between countries which help to reduce the burden upon applicants, by providing a centralised patent application and/or patent granting procedure.

-Two such conventions are the Patent Co-operation Treaty (PCT), administered by the International Bureau in Geneva and the European Patent Convention (EPC), administered by the European Patent Office (EPO) in primarily the Hague and in Munich and the Unified Patent Court (UPC) and unitary patent (UP), which are, respectively, patent court and European patent systems open to member states of the European Union (EU).
+Three such conventions are the Patent Co-operation Treaty (PCT), administered by the International Bureau in Geneva, the European Patent Convention (EPC), administered by the European Patent Office (EPO) in primarily the Hague and in Munich and the Unified Patent Court (UPC) and unitary patent (UP), which are, respectively, patent court and European patent systems open to member states of the European Union (EU).

-It is worthwhile to stress that the PCT and EPC systems are complementary rather than alternative systems.
+It is worthwhile to stress that the PCT, EPC and UPC systems are complementary rather than alternative systems.
 Which system you select will depend on which countries you need patent protection in.